ModGardenEvent/website/src/content/blog/garden_timeline.md

 When all of the previous preparations are wrapped up, the garden is opened up publicly, for everybody to explore.

-There is also voting, where you gain a special role for winning an award, as well as a special plant on your profile's garden on the Mod Garden website.
+There is also voting, where you gain a special role in the Discord for winning an award, as well as a special plant on your profile's garden on the Mod Garden website.

 The award categories are:

 - Thematic Award
   - For mods that fit the theme at play well.
 - Futureproof Award
-  - For mods that you could see yourself coming back to if you were to design a modpack.
+  - For mods that you could see yourself coming back to if you were to play the game or design a modpack.
 - Vision Award
-  - For mods that execute their design goals well.
+  - For mods that execute their design goals well, whatever they may be.
-- Enjoyable Award
+- Enjoyment Award
   - For mods that are just pure fun.
+- Team's Pick Award
+  - For mods selected by the team.
+Mods that didn't gain any other award will be prioritised for this category.

-Everybody gets a plant on their profile for participating.
+Every participant will gain a plant on their profile for participating.

 Do not think that plants are a competitive thing, most users will never be close to a 100% collection.
 At the end of the day, they are just profile flavour.